jianlgler/Statistics/hw_03/README.md

 ## What is the conditional frequency for owning a pet, given that the person lives in a house?
 We must take the number of people who owns a pet AND live in a house, then divide that number by the total number of people who live in houses: 2/18.

-## What's the marginal frequency of
+## What's the marginal frequency of people who live in a

 > But lets skip to the definitions